vsergeev/gardend-lua/design.md

 ## Processing Blocks

-Processing blocks are code files named by their block name and live in `inputs/`, `controllers/`, `outputs/`, `posts/` folders.
+Processing blocks are code files named by their driver name and live in `inputs/`, `controllers/`, `outputs/`, `posts/` folders.
 The imported block module should be a callable constructor for the block that takes a configuration table as its first argument and returns an instance of that block.

 For example, input processing block `foo` would live in `inputs/foo.lua`, and can be instantiated and configured with: